dennyzhang/popular-github-template/README.md

    * [Interlinks: Bring Traffic To Your Blog](#interlinks-bring-traffic-to-your-blog)

 # Basic Intro
 This repo is supposed to be a Github Repo Template.
+You can create your github repo from it.

-You can create your github repo from this template.
-It helps to make your Github repos more popular.
+Consequently it helps to grow your Github influcene in **an oragnic way**.

-Get more fans, stars or attentions.
-Everything should happen in **an oragnic way**.
+Get more fans, more stars, more attentions, or etc.

 Learn more: [Maintain Github Projects For Bigger Influence](https://github.com/DennyZhang/maintain-github-repos)